steffest/BassoonTracker/readme.md

   - Speed settings (Effect F)
   - Glissando (Effect E3)
   - Sample delay (Effect E13)
+- next to the protracker effects, there are per-channel effects for low, mid, high frequency, panning and reverb control
 - mute/solo tracks
 - edit pattern data and sample properties
 - import 8bit WAV, 8SVX and RAW samples (as well as any other format AudioContext can read, like .mp3 and .ogg)